 Interested nursing or nursing-related doctoral students (DNP or PhD) will submit application materials to NCSBN for consideration.

 An unpaid practical internship in nursing regulation or policy will be offered to a limited number of nursing graduate students who would like to gain nursing regulatory/policy experience to satisfy the clinical experience component of their graduate nursing program.
 Generally, this experience is available to students located in or around the Chicagoland area.
-The timeframe will be negotiated with the Director of Regulatory Innovations, though it generally will be no longer than three months.
+The timeframe will be negotiated with the Director of Nursing Education, though it generally will be no longer than three months.

 The student will have experience in a variety of NCSBN departments and may choose to work intensely in one area.
 The student will contribute to the work of NCSBN while obtaining practical experience in nursing regulation.